Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chest X-ray to check your lungs

-You may be first treated at the place where you collapsed.
-This might be an athletic field or some other place that is not a medical facility like a hospital.
+You may be first treated at the place where you collapsed, such as an athletic field.
 These are common ways of treating heat exhaustion:

 Stopping the activity and moving to a cooler area